 In the May of 2017, the university launched a comprehensive accessibility study with the long-term goal of making indoor and outdoor areas accessible and inclusive for all members of the Vanderbilt community.
-The first step of this process was to critically assess and document the different accessibility features on campus.
-A student work force was hired to inventory and gather pertinent data regarding existing conditions of the built environment.
-An external consultant was engaged, supplementing VU Facilities, to import collected data into a GIS platform that will integrate with VU technologies and abilities.
-This virtual information will constitute the authoritative database for accessibility and other issues (gender neutral restrooms, lactation rooms, showers, etc.), and will be made available to all university departments and organizations for appropriate and responsible use.
+The first step of this process included critically assessing and documenting the different accessibility features on campus.
+A student work force inventoried and gathered pertinent data regarding existing conditions of the built environment.
+Vanderbilt Facilities, along with an external consultant, imported the collected data into a GIS platform that is integrated with VU technologies and abilities.
+This virtual information constitutes the authoritative database for accessibility and other issues (gender neutral restrooms, lactation rooms, showers, etc.), and will be made available to all university departments and organizations for appropriate and responsible use.
 VU Facilities will manage and update this database as standard operating procedure as changes occur to the built environment resulting from on-going remodels and improvements.

 The university also launched the Advisory Accessibility Task Force (AATF).
 Task force efforts resulted in the completion and endorsement of an Accessibility Master Plan, the culmination of a year-long planning process that included a variety of stakeholders across the Vanderbilt campus.
-The document articulates FutureVU goals, describes the data collection process, outlines additional needs identified, reviews standards for accessible design and outlines improvements, describe the prioritization process for accessibility improvements to be made, and provides a variety of exhibits.
-To review the master plan in its entirety, please click here.
+The document articulates goals, describes the data collection process, outlines additional identified needs, reviews standards for accessible design and outlines improvements, describes the prioritization process for accessibility improvements to be made, and provides a variety of exhibits.
+To review the executive summary of the master plan, please click here.